ogobrecht/hydebar/features.md

 Reveal.js supports horizontal and vertical slides and by pressing the `Esc` key you get a nice overview of all slides.
 If you organize your slides in horizontal main points and vertical details you are able to navigate fast in your whole presentation when using the overview.
 For a list of all shortcuts press the `?` in a presentation

 The default regular expression forces you to have a blank line before and after the horizontal row to be recognized as a slide separator.
-Because of that you can have also horizontal rows on a slide - simply omit the blank lines.

 Markdown allows you to provide so called reference-style links - you put the URL outside of the current text to improve the readability.
 Reveal seems to slice the presentation into single slides first and then rendering each slide.
 Because of this you need to have all URLs of reference-style links on the same slide - otherwise your links would not work.
 No big deal but good to know.